WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **The gap between doctrine and lived reality** is where institutional design failures (Layer 1) and judicial interpretation (Layer 2) transform into human costs.
 Layer 4 will document those costs through user testimony, revealing whether the "progressive principles" Layer 2 identified translate into accessible practice—or remain theoretical promises that operational barriers prevent parties from realizing.

 The handoff is complete: from what the system promises (Layer 1), through how judges interpret those promises (Layer 2), to what users experience when attempting to claim those rights (Layer 4).
+Where a party sacrifices privacy to seek publication, courts should presume serious review and record reasons for any refusal grounded in welfare-specific (not institutional) concerns.

 ---
 # 7.3 Layer 3: Professional Practice — Solicitors and Barristers as System Stabilizers